Click filter to remove

 Collection: Frans M. Olbrechts papers (Mss.497.3.OL2)

 Date: 1911, 1946, 1947, 1950

 Contributor: Barbeau, Marius, 1883-1969 | Hill, Ezechiel | Harris, Zellig S. (Zellig Sabbettai), 1909-1992 | Hickerson, Harold, 1923- | Hickerson, Nancy Parrott | Sapir, Edward, 1884-1939 | Turner, Glen D.

 Extent: 290 pages; 5 phonograph discs; 1 notebook

 Description: The Seneca materials in the ACLS collection consist primarily of materials found in the "Seneca" section of the finding aid.
-This section includes Seneca vocabulary and grammatical notes recorded by Marius Barbeau at Grand River, as well as texts, audio recordings, and grammatical notes recorded by Zellig Harris.
-In the "Algonkian" section, Sapir's "Iroquois, Algonquian and Siouan field notes" includes brief vocabulary and texts in Seneca from Grand River in 1911.
-In the "Iroquois" section, some information on Seneca speakers and language are found in Hickerson's "Material on Iroquois dialects," a study of Iroquoian languages.
+This section includes Seneca vocabulary and grammatical notes recorded by Marius Barbeau at Grand River (item I1e.1), as well as texts, audio recordings, and grammatical notes recorded by Zellig Harris (items I1e.2 and I1e.3).
+In the "Algonkian" section, Sapir's "Notes on Seneca, Mohawk, Delaware, Tutelo, Abenaki, Malecite, Micmac, Montagnais, and Cree [and Algonquian]" (item I1.2) includes brief vocabulary and texts in Seneca from Grand River in 1911.
+In the "Iroquois" section, some information on Seneca speakers and language are found in Hickerson's "Material on Iroquois dialects" (item I1.3), a study of Iroquoian languages.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)